-(204) this fearful warrior
+- (213) this fearful warrior

-(205) these fearful warrior
+- (214) these fearful warrior

-(206) this fearful warriors
+- (215) this fearful warriors

-(207) these fearful warriors
+- (216) these fearful warriors

 We say that like nouns, determiners have a singular and a plural form and that the determiner agrees with the NP complement in number.
 This will be put into the rules as follows.
-(The letter α may be instantiated to any legitimate value, in this case sing or pl.
-Notice that within a single rule, each occurrence of α must be replaced by the same value.)
+The letter α may be instantiated to any legitimate value, in this case sing or pl.
+Notice that within a single rule, each occurrence of α must be replaced by the same value.
+However, whether or not the letter α also occurs in another rule is of no significance.